kenningai/community/README.md

 ## A note on the name

 In Old Norse poetry, a *kenning* names things not by what they are, but by their relationships to other things.
 A ship is a "wave-steed."
 The ocean is "whale-road."
-A sword is a "wound-hoe."
+The sun is "sky-candle."
 The thing has no meaning in isolation — meaning is constituted by relationship.

 That's the thesis.
 This is where we build it in public.